spencerprettygood/ailogogenerator/README.md

 - Follow TypeScript best practices
 - Use functional components with hooks for React
-- Document public functions with JSDoc comments
+- Document public functions and interfaces with JSDoc comments
 - Use meaningful variable and function names
+- Follow the documentation templates in `docs/templates/`

 ### Git Workflow